-In this article, I’ll show you how to use Blender, make a simple model, and upload it to STYLY for those who have never done modeling before.
+This article introduces the steps involved in using Blender, making a simple model, and uploading the model to STYLY, for those who have never done modeling before.

-Prepare the 3D model of the human figure.
+Prepare the 3D model of the humanoid figure.

-If each part is a separate object, select them all and press [Ctrl]+[J] to unify them.
+If each part is a separate object, select them all and press [Ctrl]+[J] to bring them together.

 Use the key on the numeric keypad to set parallel projection, and the key to set front view.

 If you don’t have a numeric keypad, you can select both from the “View” menu above.

 In order to use the bones (Rigify) already available in Blender, enable the add-on in the settings.